inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

 This application uses the Flask framework to create a web server.
-When accessed, it displays the current time in Moscow in the format `HH:MM`.
+When accessed, it displays the current time in Moscow in the format `HH:MM` and it shows the number of times it got accessed.
 The time is fetched using the `pytz` library to handle time zones.

 ---